-Royal Milk Tea vs Milk Tea: Japanese Tea Beverages
+Royal Milk Tea vs. Milk Tea: What’s the Difference?

 Royal Milk Tea (ロイヤルミルクティー)

 First invented by the tea company Lipton in 1965 as part of its “Royal” recipe series, Royal Milk Tea has now become a popular tea beverage in Japan.